-C What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Supervised Exercise Therapy (SET) SET is covered for members who have symptomatic peripheral artery disease (PAD).
-Up to 36 sessions over a 12-week period \$15 copay for each Medicare-covered SET visit.
-40% of the total cost for each Medicare-covered SET visit. are covered if the SET program requirements are met.
-The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
+What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Supervised Exercise Therapy (SET) SET is covered for members who have symptomatic peripheral artery disease (PAD).
+Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
+The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider. \$15 copay for each Medicare-covered SET visit.
+40% of the total cost for each Medicare-covered SET visit.

-What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Supplemental Vision/Hearing Allowance \$0 copay \$0 copay Members receive \$500 annual allowance on their Flex Card (see description below), which can be used towards out-of-pocket costs for the plan's covered Vision and/or Hearing benefits, allowing members to extend their coverage.
+Complete that are seen 1.6 What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Supplemental Vision/Hearing Allowance \$0 copay \$0 copay Members receive \$500 annual allowance on their Flex Card (see description below), which can be used towards out-of-pocket costs for the plan's covered Vision and/or Hearing benefits, allowing members to extend their coverage.
 For a complete description of covered Vision and Hearing services, please refer to the Vision and Hearing benefit sections within this Medical Benefits Chart.
 Services must be provided where the primary business is Vision Services or Hearing Services, and the provider must accept Visa.
 Unused amounts expire at the end of the plan year.
 Current members who already have a Flex Card can continue to use that same Flex Card in 2025.
 New members will receive their Flex Card in a separate mailing with additional information.
 The Flex Card will not require activation, and will be ready to use upon arrival.
-Amounts you pay for some services do not count toward your maximum out-of-pocket amount.
+Amounts you pay for some services do not count toward your maximum out-of- pocket amount.
 Refer to Chapter 4, Section 1.2 for more information

-Counting that are covered for you What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Urgently needed services A plan-covered service requiring immediate medical attention that is not an emergency is an urgently needed service if either you are temporarily outside the service area of the plan, or even if you are inside the service area of the plan, it is unreasonable given your time, place, and circumstances to obtain this service from network providers with whom the plan contracts.
+Courses that are acrossed for you What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Urgently needed services A plan-covered service requiring immediate medical attention that is not an emergency is an urgently needed service if either you are temporarily outside the service area of the plan, or even if you are inside the service area of the plan, it is unreasonable given your time, place, and circumstances to obtain this service from network providers with whom the plan contracts.
 Your plan must cover urgently needed services and only charge you innetwork cost sharing.
 Examples of urgently needed services are unforeseen medical illnesses and injuries, or unexpected flare-ups of existing conditions.
 However, medically necessary routine provider visits, such as annual checkups, are not considered urgently needed even if you are outside the service area of the plan or the plan network is temporarily unavailable.
 Urgent care is covered worldwide.
-Please see Worldwide emergency and urgently needed care services row for details. \$40 copay for each Medic \$40 copay copay per phar visit within the U.S. \$110 copay copay per urg U.S. macy-based mini clinic
+Please see Worldwide emergency and urgently needed care services row for details. \$45 copay for each Medic \$45 copay copay per phar visit within the U.S. \$110 copay copay per urg U.S. care-covered visit. macy-based mini clinic